silverswedlund/sylvarus-mkdocs/docs/gods/athena/index.md

   Your browser does not support the audio element.
 </audio>

-"A Cruel Angel's Thesis but it's actually dark and depressive (Evangelion OP).mp4"
+"A Cruel Angel's Thesis but it's actually dark and depressive (Evangelion OP)"

 ---